ARM-software/acle/main/acle.md

 Initializes a value, suitable for use as an `fpm` argument ("FP8 mode").
 The value corresponds to a mode of operation where:
   * the sources and destination operands are interpreted as E5M2
-  * overflow behaviour is to yield infinity or NaN (depending on operation)
+  * overflow behavior is to yield infinity or NaN (depending on operation)
   * no scaling occurs

 ```c